cesarp63/ELK-Project/README.md

 These Beats allow us to collect the following information from each machine:
 - **filebeat will monitor logs and collect data logs.
 It will display output directly to elasticsearch or logstash.**
-- **metricbeat collects metrics and statistic.The data output is collected by the operating system and services running in the server.**
+- **metricbeat collects metrics and stats.The data output is collected by the operating system and services running in the server.**

 ![Filebeat-Configuration](https://github.com/cesarp63/ELK-Project/blob/f4ebe9142a4fbe1ce80e7cec9e26a8f3ea3553eb/CONFIG%20FOLDER/filebeat-configuration.yml)